Gaya College

-Gaya College, Gaya (GCG) is an public state college located in Gaya, Bihar, India.
+Gaya College, Gaya (GCG) is a public state college located in Gaya, Bihar, India.
 Established in February 1944 during the British Raj, it is affiliated with Magadh University, Bodhgaya and is one of the prestigious colleges in Bihar.
 It was previously placed under Patna University between 1944 and 1951 and then Dr. B. R. Ambedkar Bihar University from 1952 until the establishment of Magadh University in 1962.